Philly's 11-year-old entrepreneur starts car cleaning business

 "I hear a lot from other people saying Jabre is an inspiration," said Sabrina Dutton, Jabre's mom.
 "So I do want kids to know that you can figure out a way to make money and start your own business."

 That's exactly what Jabre did.
 He created Jabre's Car Cleaning Service, JCCS, earlier this month.
 Using an online service called Booksy, Philadelphia residents can schedule a time to have their car cleaned on Saturdays and Sundays.
-JCCS only cleans the interior of each vehicle, prioritizing safety amidst the COVID-19 pandemic.
+JCCS only cleans the interior of each vehicle and prioritizes safety amidst the COVID-19 pandemic.
 Jabre and his mom drive to each customer's location to clean their vehicle.

 Jabre's big idea started as a means of purchasing in-game currency for the popular "Roblox" gaming platform.
 But it quickly became more than just a game for him.